Caught in the Act: Core-powered Mass-loss Predictions for Observing Atmospheric Escape: Acknowledgements

 \section{Acknowledgements}

-A.G. and H.E.S. acknowledge support from the Future Investigators in NASA Earth and Space Science and Technology (FINESST) grant 80NSSC20K1372.
+{We thank the anonymous referee for valuable comments that helped improve the manuscript.} A.G. and H.E.S. acknowledge support from the Future Investigators in NASA Earth and Space Science and Technology (FINESST) grant 80NSSC20K1372.
 H.E.S. further acknowledges support from NASA under grant number $17-\rm{XRP}17\_2-0055$ issued through the Exoplanet Research Program.